ozdemirht/py_claude_prompt_eng/Readme.md

 One approach is that we can utilize LLM to mutate a prompt or cross-over two prompts to obtain new offspring prompts.
 Then, EA applies selection to build the next generation of prompts.

+PromptOutputGrader should evolve as the quality of prompts increases.

 Anatomy of a Prompt
 ----------
 [14] summarized the components of a user prompt